Is Hoi An Worth Visiting in December? (The 2026 Insider Verdict)

 UNESCO World Heritage Anniversary (December 4)

-On December 4th, Hoi An marks the anniversary of its UNESCO recognition with cultural shows, art exhibitions, and traditional performances.
+Celebrating 27 years as a UNESCO World Heritage site, Hoi An celebrates every December 4th with free entry to many sightseeing spots.
+The anniversary of its UNESCO recognition with cultural shows, art exhibitions, and traditional performances.
 It is one of the best times to experience the town’s community spirit.

 Christmas and New Year Festivities